hauva69/neochessqt/README.md

 - [ ] Add Support for UCI engines
 - [ ] Create test suite for Move Gen Engine
 - [ ] Create initial PGN Editor based on ~~QtWebengine~~ QTextEdit[1]
-- [ ] Create and Setup Installers for Releases for iOS, Windows, Linux
+- [ ] Create and Setup Installers for Releases for OS X, Windows, Linux
 - [ ] Document Binary Game Storage Engine
 - [ ] Create Import for SCID format to Binary Game Storage
 - [ ] Create Import for Chessbase format (at least for known formats) to Binary Game Storage